supermarsx/autogithubpullmerge/docs/usage_summary.md

 branches.
 Supply `--stray-detection-engine` (or set `stray_detection_engine: rule|heuristic|both` in the configuration) to switch to heuristics-only analysis or to combine both engines.
-The `--heuristic-stray-detection` flag is preserved for convenience and simply enables the heuristic engine alongside the rule-based checks.
+The `-J,--heuristic-stray-detection` flag is preserved for convenience and simply enables the heuristic engine alongside the rule-based checks.
 When heuristics are active the poller compares each branch against the repository's default branch and inspects recent commit activity.
 Branches that are fully merged, fall